50 of the Most Dependable Web Resources for University Students

 22. INFOMINE - Built by librarians, INFOMINE is a scholarly Internet resource collection intended for faculty, students and researchers.
 Some of the most valuable resources include electronic journals and books, articles, directories of researchers and a variety of databases.

-23. Encyclopedia of Life - An ecosystem of websites, the Encyclopedia of Life is an ongoing project that is attempting to document all species of life on Earth.
+23. Encyclopedia of Life - An ecosystem of websites, the Encyclopedia of Life is an ongoing project attempting to document all species of life on Earth.
 It is a great resource for science writers and researchers.

 24. Online Writing Lab - Purdue University's Online Writing Lab has more than 200 free resources for writers and researchers.
 Examples include style guidelines, writing instruction, editing tutorials and grammar guidelines.

 25. Ely Library Citation Guide - Westfield State College's Ely Library provides summaries and links to information on the most common documentation styles used for research papers.
-The site is a great place to find citation examples and double-check your work.
+The site is a good place to find citation examples and double-check your work.

 Free Web Apps